Spacecow99/searchsploit2/README.md

 Searchsploit 2
 ==============

+Sort of like a command-line Google for your exploits.
+You do publish your PoCs right?

 ##Description

 An alternative to the original searchsploit script that provides a finer level of control as well as verbose output for help find